SweetsNSavories/InAppNotificationPCF/README.md

 > **⚠️ DISCLAIMER**
 >
 > This control is provided as-is for community use.
-It has been tested for minimum positive flow scenarios only. **Neither the author nor Microsoft are responsible for any issues arising from the adoption or use of this control.**
+It has been tested for minimum positive flow scenarios only. **The author and Microsoft provide no warranties, express or implied, regarding the reliability, security, or suitability of this control for your specific use case.**
 >
 > **Before deploying this control in your organization:**
 > - Conduct a thorough review of the control's code and functionality